But those who wait on the Lord

-But if it is DIFFICULT for us to wait, there is also a sense in which it can be JOYOUS.
-You may not see anything good about yearning for what you desperately need but do not presently have, but I suggest that the idea of JOYFUL YEARNING is one that can pay great dividends in life.
+But if it is difficult for us to wait, there is also a sense in which it can be joyous.
+You may not see anything good about yearning for what you desperately need and do not presently have, but I suggest that the idea of joyful yearning is one that can pay great dividends in life.
 Indeed, anticipation is a big part of the wholesome enjoyment of anything.
 So whenever it is necessary to wait on the Lord, can we not do so with joy and love and thanksgiving?

 “Let me discover the pleasure of anticipation.
 Give me what it takes to wait without complaining.
 Show me that there is more faith in waiting for what is unseen than in believing what is in front of my eyes” (Bernard Bangley).